 Implications for Future Research

 This goal of this study was to discover more about the messages of educators in the postsecondary access socialization process in a remote rural school with the majority of students who graduate high school with plans in place and requirements completed for postsecondary education.
 The IA-CC model contributed to the literature in a number of ways.
 First, the IA-CC model contributed the notion of a school culture in which the two balanced polar messages of individual responsibility and corporate efficacy have been successfully leveraged.
 Second, this study provided the cultural view of the dynamic of the educators who created the socially-constructed reality of expectations of postsecondary education.
 Third, this understanding of the ecology of messaging important in the meaning making of students about life after high school extended understanding of the power of building upon assets of students’ environment, as opposed to the barriers, supporting success.
-Finally, this study represented a rare real-world ecologically valid case study focus on organizational-level implicit person theory.
+Finally, this study represented a rare real-world ecologically valid case study focused on organizational-level implicit person theory.
 By studying the social environment of a positively deviant school system and the ecology of messages that constituted its culture, I discovered that the intersection of two kinds of meaning making represented by the IA-CC model seemed to explain the regular decision by Winding Road students to plan for postsecondary education.

 First, these findings contributed to the relational dialectics literature by providing the IA-CC model as a variation of the autonomy and connectedness model, the idea that relationships develop by trying to combine the two poles that cannot be combined (Baxter, 2004.).
 This organizational cultural study of a case resulted in development of a model representing the importance of the balanced nature of the contradictory messages of individual responsibility and corporate efficacy.
 Whereas the autonomy-connection theory had been used extensively in the study of dyad and family dynamics (Baxter, Braithwaite, & Nicholson, 1999; Baxter & Montgomery, 199; Sabourin, 2003), few studies have focused on systems or macro level relational dialectics (Sahlstein, Maguire, & Timmerman, 2009).
 The independent-interdependent relationship of the school context on rural students’ meaning making about postsecondary education was exemplified by the network of messages communicated in the school and community cultures.
 For example, the senior class sponsor’s messages of “take flight” were balanced by actions to pull the students together and reinforce their connection to their identities as Winding Road Broncos.
 The future application of relational dialectic research in the area of the ecology of messaging across group-level dynamics and contexts is indicated by the results of this study.